oelizondo/Sofia/readme.md

 In no specific order:

 * Make a version for Windows.
-* Add whole Angular application (not just the project directories).
+* ~~Add whole Angular application (not just the project directories).~~
 * Make it compatible (or mergeable) with other frameworks.

-###Update for 0.1.5
+###Update for version 0.2.0

-1. Sofia will enter beta (0.2.0) soon, and will come with:
+1. Sofia is now in beta 0.2.0!
-	* ES6
-	* File Bundler (Webpack or Browserify)
-	* Deployment (gh-pages)
-2. Backbone applications

-###Update for 0.1.6

-1. Sofia now includes a package.json file to manage dependencies, instead of installing them manually
+2. Sofía now has ES6 support out of the box!
+3. Templates are now active.
+4. A new Landing website!
+5. More active support and features coming!

 ###Version
 Sofia is currently in version:

-* 0.1.6
+* 0.2.0

 To work with other versions of Sofia simply checkout the branch with the corresponding version number